 We all have possessions we can’t seem to, nor want to; part ways.
 Whether this be furniture, shoes, collectibles, books, or whatever!
 Now is the time to save them or to purge them.
 You are either moving your belongings (with the help of family and friends) or paying for it to be moved, by item/weight, you’ll only benefit by lightening the load.
 It is inherently human to us to keep and value material possessions; be sure this doesn’t become an excuse to hold onto everything.

 Storage units are widely available across the globe, consider storage (long-term or temporary) as an option for the big things you; cannot dispose of; For the other stuff, you can part with, consider selling stuff.
 There are a variety of sites that make finding a buyer for your “junk” an actual reality – Poshmark for Clothing, eBay for Vehicles, and even Facebook Marketplace for almost everything else.
 Look around for things that may be overworn and overlooked that you’ll consider replacing in the near enough future.
 No need to move stuff you may not need.

-Not only does this saves you weight in the moving load, but you can also have all those new at-home-must-haves delivered on (or around) unpacking day.
-Today, the internet can be used strategically in these kinds of shopping situations to provide not only products but also conveniences.
+Not only does this save you weight in the moving load, but you can also have all those new at-home-must-haves delivered on (or around) unpacking day.
+Today, the internet can be used strategically in these kinds of shopping situations to provide not only products but also convenience.
 From cleaning supplies and a stocked pantry of food delivered that same day.
-To a quality foam mattresses (bed-in-a-box) air sealed to a fraction of the size, all packed and given right to you.
+To a quality foam mattresses (bed-in-a-box) air sealed to a fraction of the size; all packed and given right to you.